Zirias/xmoji/README.md

 ## Runtime configuration

-Runtime configuration is work in progress, currently only the history of recently used emojis is stored in the configuration file.
+Runtime configuration is stored in a configuration file.
 This file is automatically monitored for external changes.

 By default, Xmoji will use a configuration file in these places: